following material has been excerpted from the book

 Bureau of Ships and Services covertly seeded Cathedral Ships with rogue navicomp codes, sending thousands of them into unknown hyperspace

 coordinates.
 They were never seen again.
 The Pius Dea leadership

 reemerged at Uquine, and there they were summarily destroyed.
 Their reign

 of terror was over.
 But it was not the end.

 Those Jedi who had been Pius Dea supporters were incensed.
 Foremost

-amongst them was Kapekos, for he’d been a Jedi Master, and was wounded by
+amongst them was Kapekos, who, being a Jedi Master, was wounded by

 the Council’s lack of trust in him.
 But Grand Master Biel Ductavis was